 How Fidelity Go Works

 It’s a simple process to sign up for a Fidelity Go managed account.
-First, you have to be at least 18 years old, a U.S. resident and have $5,000 or more to open an account.
+First, you have to be at least 18 years old and a U.S. resident to open an account.
 Once you navigate to the website, you’ll click through a number of questions about your age, financial situation and financial goals.
 The company will come up with a recommendation for what account or accounts you should open on the site and the mix of investments your portfolio should have.
 It’s up to you though, so if you don’t agree with the suggestions, you can still open the account of your preference and change around the portfolio ratios.
 What you can’t do is pick individual mutual funds or stocks yourself.
 That’s what you sacrifice when opting for a robo-advisor.
 The service will manage your funds for you, but you can’t actively participate more than changing your preferred investment strategy.

 If you want to know how much you’ll pay for the service, you can use the slider estimator to see what your estimated monthly costs will be with the balance you maintain in the account.
 There's a flat 0.35% gross advisory fee.
 Fund expenses and Security and Exchange Commission (SEC) fees will be added to your costs as well.
 You won’t be charged trading commissions, transaction fees or account rebalancing fees either.
 There also is what’s called a variable fee credit that may reduce the 0.35% gross advisory fee.
 The credit is to help address any potential conflict of interest with your account having investments in Fidelity funds.

 Once your account is set up, you’ll need to fund it.
 You can move cash from an existing Fidelity account by transferring funds.
 You have the option to make a one-time transfer or automatic monthly transfers.
 For outside customers, you can link your external bank account so that you can use electronic funds transfers.
 The last method it through a check.
 You have the option to scan it in using the company’s mobile application or you can mail it in.